 So what are the key risks and side effects you need to know of before trying or using any hemp oil product?

-- Potentially negative effects from using CBD with other prescriptions or medicine
+- Potentially negative effects from using Hemp Oil with other prescriptions or medicine

-The number one problem with CBD oil and its use is potential interactions or unintended effects against other medications being used.
+The number one problem with hemp oil and its use is potential interactions or unintended effects against other medications being used.

 Particularly this is exacerbated for many due to the fact that the oil is often used therapeutically for its pain reducing, anti inflammatory or anxiety reducing effects.
-Often individuals attracted to or in need of CBD overlap in needing or wanting other pharmaceutical solutions to their ailments.
+Often individuals attracted to or in need of issues in overlap in needing or wanting other pharmaceutical solutions to their ailments.

 Many pharmaceutical drugs – even anti inflammatories like Ibuprofen are processed in the liver and its metabolic process.
 The liver has enzymes that it uses to process and eliminate toxins while taking out useful compounds and vitamins to be used in the rest of the body from substances we intake.